-Acorns is a handy app for when you want to get your feet wet with investing.
-It’s perfect for the younger crowd and has proven immensely popular with Millennials.
-As of May 2018, there were 3.5 million people using Acorns.
+It's a handy app for when you want to get your feet wet with investing.
+It's perfect for the younger crowd and has proven immensely popular with Millennials.
+Find our detailed assessment of the app and how Acorns works.

-So Acorns is easy to use, but how can you get the most out of its services?
-How can you maximize your usage and end up with the most bang for your buck?
+Acorns is easy to use, but has anyone made money on acorns?
+Yes.
+Keep on reading and learn how you can maximize your usage and end up with the most bang for your buck.

-“The best time to start investing was 10 years ago.
+“The best time to start investing was ten years ago.
 The second best time is today.”
-You might have heard this phrase before, and it couldn’t be more true.
+You might have heard this phrase before, and it couldn't be truer.
 The earlier you can start investing, the more time compound interest has to work in your favor.

 Acorns has a fantastic offer for students.
-Those with a valid “.edu” address can get up to four years of use without fees.
 For students with high debt burdens and/or low incomes during school, Acorns can be a great way to start building wealth for their long-term future.

 Acorns founder Jeff Cruttenden holds the belief that there should be no barriers between Americans and investing.

-Acorns is famous for investing your spare change, and for good reason.
-It’s a brilliant idea, and Acorns makes it easy.
-Most people don’t know that it’s not just spare change you can invest.
+Acorns is famous for investing your spare change, and for a good reason.
+It's a brilliant idea, and Acorns makes it easy.
+Most people don't know that it's not just spare change you can invest in.
 You can make larger contributions, and you can do so automatically.

 Remember that you're paying a monthly fee to use Acorns.
 You'll want your investments to be bigger than your fee to make the whole thing worth your while.

-In this case, “Found Money” doesn’t refer to any dimes or pennies you might find on the sidewalk, but rather to one of Acorns’ coolest and most potentially effective features.
+In this case, “Acorns Earn” doesn't refer to any dimes or pennies you might find on the sidewalk, but rather to one of Acorns' coolest and most potentially effective features.

-We’re not talking off-brands, either.
-These are businesses you’re very likely already spending money at, and Acorns Earn currently has 350+ retail partners.
+We're not talking off-brands, either.
+These are businesses you're very likely already spending money at, and Acorns Earn currently has 350+ retail partners.

-Here’s a list of the current Found Money participants and the amount they’ll contribute (as of August 2018):
+Here's a list of the current Acorns Earn participants and the amount they'll contribute:

 |Airbnb||1.8% of your service fee|